Animation City presents The Cosgrove Hall Films Exhibition at Waterside Arts, Manchester, 20 October 2017–17 February 2018, free entry - Visit now

-It’s fantastic news that Waterside Arts Centre is the new home of the Cosgrove Hall Films Archive, dedicated to preserving and celebrating the history and legacy of the legendary studios that produced some of the most loved characters in children’s animation.
+It’s fantastic that Waterside Arts Centre is the home of the Cosgrove Hall Films Archive, dedicated to preserving and celebrating the history and legacy of the legendary studios that produced some of the most loved characters in children’s animation.

 It’s a story rooted in Manchester where Brian Cosgrove (studying graphic design) and Mark Hall (studying illustration) met while studying at the Manchester Regional College of Art and Design (now MMU).
 Over four decades, mostly from a studio in Chorlton, a cavalcade of artists, producers, writers and actors created Noddy, Postman Pat, Jamie and the Magic Torch, Dangermouse, Count Duckula, Chorlton and the Wheelies, The BFG, Wind In The Willows and countless more animated favourites.